HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 [[George Nguyen] Amazon’s A9 product ranking algorithm: Your guide to Amazon SEO for maximum visibility](https://searchengineland.com/amazons-a9-product-ranking-algorithm-beginners-guide-329801)

+[Everything You Need To Know About Amazon’s A9 Algorithm]: https://www.repricerexpress.com/amazons-algorithm-a9/ [[Chris Dunne] Everything You Need To Know About Amazon’s A9 Algorithm](https://www.repricerexpress.com/amazons-algorithm-a9/)

 [How Does Amazon's Search Algorithm Work?]: https://www.omniaretail.com/blog/how-does-amazons-search-algorithm-work [[Grace Baldwin] How Does Amazon's Search Algorithm Work?](https://www.omniaretail.com/blog/how-does-amazons-search-algorithm-work)